 Once someone has become socially isolated and down about it, there are some common traps they can fall into which maintain their loneliness:

 They hide from the world because they're embarrassed about being lonely and having no life

-People who you don't live with really can't tell all that well how much of a social life you have or not.
-More than that, even if they do have a hunch that you may not be up to all that much on the weekends, they likely don't judge you all that negatively for it.
+People who you don't live with really can't tell all that well how much of a social life you have.
+More than that, even if they do have a hunch that you may not be up to all that much on the weekends, they likely don't judge you too negatively for it.
 Of course hiding like this is counterproductive because if you want to start getting a social life together, you have to begin putting yourself out there.